ran-sama/fritzbox-soap-python-3-json/README.md

 # fritzbox-soapless-soap-requests
 Using vanilla python 3 to not get your hands dirty doing SOAP requests.
+As in no external libraries needed.

 ## Are you a sane person?
 Use this instead and thank me later:
 https://github.com/kbr/fritzconnection

-## Using the poor man's "SOAP" request
+## Using my poor man's "SOAP" request
 Salutations to everyone else using plain vanilla python 3 and not further losing their minds.
 This works with UPnP in restricted rights setting.
 You don't need your FB's username nor password.

 ```